Have you wondered how the top DF skippers manage to put in consistent performances time after time?

 What can I learn from them?

 Well, wonder no more, we have the answers.
-Below you’ll find the first in a series of top worldwide DF skippers.
+Below you’ll find the series of top worldwide DF skipper interviews.
 We set DF ICA Chairman on a mission to find out what makes the world’s top DF skippers so good.
 Is it a diet of cheese and red wine?
 Is is getting your boat setup just so?

 Read on to find out what makes them tick.